-1. Introduction
+I. Introduction

-Thirty years ago, Lillard, Smith and Welch (LSW, 1986) brought to the forefront the issue of earnings nonresponse in the Current Population Survey (CPS), providing a sharp critique of Census imputation procedures.
+Thirty-plus years ago, Lillard, Smith, and Welch (1986) brought to the forefront the issue of earnings nonresponse in the Current Population Survey (CPS), providing a sharp critique of Census Bureau (hereafter, Census) imputation procedures.
 Since that time much has changed, some for the better and some not.
-The Census Bureau responded to the LSW critique and substantially improved the quality of their imputation procedures.
-For the Annual Social and Economic Supplement (ASEC, known historically as the March supplement), Census uses a sequential hot deck procedure to address item nonresponse for missing earnings data by assigning individuals with missing earnings values that come from individuals ("donors") with similar characteristics.
+Census responded to the critique of Lillard et al. and substantially improved the quality of its imputation procedures.
+For the Annual Social and Economic Supplement (ASEC; known historically as the March supplement), Census uses a sequential hot-deck procedure to address item nonresponse for missing earnings data by assigning individuals with missing earnings values that come from individuals ("donors") with similar characteristics.
 Less well known is that in addition to item nonresponse, there exists ASEC supplement nonresponse.
 This occurs when households participating and responding in the monthly CPS refuse to participate in the ASEC supplement.
-The Census also uses a hot deck procedure for whole supplement nonresponse.
+Census also uses a hot-deck procedure for whole-supplement nonresponse.
 Offsetting the progress in data processing, however, were sharply rising rates of earnings nonresponse.
-As depicted in Figure 1, there was a substantial increase in the 1990s and then again after 2011, such that by 2015 total (item and whole) nonresponse in the ASEC reached 43 percent.2 The item nonresponse rate of 25 percent is more than double that at the time of the LSW critique.
-Additionally, the CPS monthly outgoing rotation group (ORG) files have earnings item nonresponse rates currently above 35 percent, while the much larger American Community Survey (ACS) has earnings nonresponse rates of about 20 percent, suggesting that nonresponse is pervasive across the most important Federal household surveys.
+As depicted in figure 1, there was a substantial increase in the 1990s and then again after 2011, such that by 2015 total (item and whole) nonresponse in the ASEC reached 43 percent.
+The item nonresponse rate of 25 percent is more than double that at the time of the critique of Lillard et al. Additionally, the CPS monthly outgoing rotation group files have earnings-item nonresponse rates currently above 35 percent, while the much larger American Community Survey (ACS) has earnings nonresponse rates of about 20 percent, suggesting that nonresponse is pervasive across the most important federal household surveys.